AhmetTalhaTURKMEN/Php-Part_Control_System/README.md

 # Part_Control_System

-This project is coded for Web Programming lesson.
+This project is for keeping vehicle parts in database

+DEVELOPER: AhmetTalhaTURKMEN